Boundedness of the space of stable logarithmic maps: Artin fans

 \begin{proposition} Let $\cX$ be an Artin fan and let $f : \cA_\sigma \rightarrow \cX$ be a morphism of Artin fans.
 Then there is a factorization of $f$ through a \emph{strict} morphism $\cA_\tau \rightarrow \cX$, which is minimal with respect to open embeddings.
-This factorization is unique, up to an $\cX$-isomorphism which is not necessarily unique.
-That is, if there is another such factorization through $\cA_{\tau'}$ then there is a commutative diagram of the following form:
+The morphism $\cA_\tau \rightarrow \cX$ is unique, up to an $\cX$-isomorphism which is not necessarily unique.
+That is, if there is another such factorization through $\cA_{\tau'}$ then there is a isomorphism between $\cA_\tau$ and $\cA_{\tau'}$ over $\cX$, as shown in the commutative diagram: